bouraoui-hamadou/apartment_search_berlin/README.md

 </div>

+(If you are using Ubuntu please open the "requirements.txt" file and delete the following line "pywin32==306" as it results in an error.)

 ## Usage
 1. Clone or download this repository to your local machine.
 2. Install the required dependencies as described in the "Requirements" section.